Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_mac_os_x.rst

 ~~~~~~~~~~~~~~~

 At this time, official builds of Firefox 69 and later are Notarized.
-Uplifts to Firefox 68 and ESR 68 to enable Notarization are planned.
 **As a result, it is not possible to attach a debugger to these official
 Firefox releases on macOS 10.14+ without disabling System Integrity
 Protection (SIP).** This is due to Notarization requiring Hardened